-If compliance with any Category 3 fire safety provision is considered to be unreasonable or unnecessary in the particular circumstances of any proposed class 2 to 9 development, an application for exemption can be made under clause 188 of the Environmental Planning and Assessment Regulation 2000 (EP&A Reg.).
+If compliance with any Category 3 fire safety provision is considered to be unreasonable or unnecessary in the particular circumstances of any proposed class 2 to 9 building, an application for exemption can be made under section 111 of the Environmental Planning and Assessment (Development Certification and Fire Safety) Regulation 2021 (EP&A Reg.).
 The applicant must specify the grounds of the objection and provide details on why the provision is unreasonable or unnecessary.

 FRNSW will not grant a fire safety exemption if:

 - the provision is subject to a fire safety upgrade Order (i.e. an application cannot be made to be exempt from a council Order)

 - the construction certificate (CC) has already been issued (i.e. an application cannot be made to be exempt from the plans and specifications determined by the certifying authority who issued the CC)